You will have to provide various paperwork when you apply for an IVA. This is required to confirm your financial situation.

 You will be asked to complete a new income and expenses budget as part of the review.
 You will also have to provide copies of your wages slips and bank statements.
 Most IVA companies will ask for a full 12 months worth of these documents.

 The reason for annual reviews is to establish whether your circumstances have improved.
-If so you may be asked to increase the monthly payment you make into the Arrangement.
+If so you may be asked to increase your monthly payment.